vmilovanovicc/aws_cloud_practitioner/09_pricing.md

 - AWS Organizations is a service that enables you to manage multiple AWS accounts from a central location.
 AWS Organizations also provides the option for consolidated billing.
 - Consolidated billing  enables you to share volume pricing discounts across accounts.
 - In Amazon S3, after customers have transferred 10 TB of data in a month, they pay a lower per-GB transfer price for the next 40 TB of data transferred.
+- Developer, Business, Enterprise On-Ramp, and Enterprise Support - *These Support plans have pay-by-the-month pricing and require no long-term contracts.*
+- Only the Business, Enterprise On-Ramp, and Enterprise Support plans include all AWS Trusted Advisor checks.
+Of these three Support plans, the Business Support plan has a lower cost.
 ---

 # References